 Have you agreed to write a letter recommending someone for a scholarship award?
-Agreeing to write this kind of letter is a big responsibility, and it's one that can seem overwhelming when it's time to get started.
-LoveToKnow has put together a few scholarship recommendation letter templates that can make it a little bit easier to craft an effective letter.
+Writing this kind of letter is a big responsibility, and it's one that can seem overwhelming when it's time to get started.
+Using the scholarship recommendation letter templates provided here can make it a bit easier to craft an effective letter.

 Three Editable Scholarship Recommendation Letters

-When you are ready to begin drafting a scholarship letter, simply click on the image of the letter template designed for the type of relationship that you have with the person who has asked you to write a recommendation.
-Each template is designed to be easily edited and customized to help you get across the points you want to convey in an appropriate format.
+When you are ready to begin drafting a scholarship letter, simply click on the image corresponding to the type of relationship you have with the person who has requested a recommendation letter.
+Each template can easily be edited and customized to help you get across the points you want to convey in an appropriate format.
+Downloading the templates is easy.
+Just click the image of the template you wish to use and save it to your computer, then open and edit to fit your needs.
+If you need help downloading the template, check out these helpful tips.

 If someone that you currently work with or have worked with in the past is attending college or planning to go back to college, you just might find yourself being asked to write a recommendation letter for a current or former co-worker or employee.
 You'll likely need to provide information on the scholarship applicant's work ethic, personality traits and ability to function as a team player.